The council advises, and it cannot advise without the vote of the United States.

 The overwhelming majority of them demand the ratification of this treaty.

-Gov. Carey is quite right in saying that no document ever drew upon it more widespread discussion than the great treaty of peace with which ...
+Gov. Carey is quite right in saying that no document ever drew upon it more widespread discussion than the great treaty ...

 We saved the liberties of the world, and we must stand by the liberties of the world.